 About the course

-Your training will be tailored to your particular needs, drawing from the vast range of training available at Oxford and covering both specialist scientific methods and techniques and transferable skills.
-Please note that there is no formal taught component of the DPhil in Clinical Epidemiology and Medical Statistics (CEMS).
-However, you will develop your research skills through a range of training in your first year, including compulsory attendance at core subject lectures on a variety of topics such as an introduction to pathophysiology of musculoskeletal disorders, epidemiology, basic immunology, clinical trials and rehabilitation.
+You will develop your research skills during your first year, including compulsory attendance at the department's fundamentals in biomedical research lectures.
+During the first term you will develop, in consultation with your supervisor, a training needs plan.
+Your training will be tailored to your specific project and personal requirements drawing from the vast range of courses available at Oxford and covering specialist scientific methods and transferable skills.
+Please note that there is no formal taught component of the DPhil in Clinical Epidemiology and Medical Statistics; however, you will develop your research skills through a range of research training in your first year and by attending departmental/institute journal clubs and seminar series.

 The allocation of graduate supervision for this course is the responsibility of Medical Sciences and the Nuffield Department of Orthopaedics, Rheumatology and Musculoskeletal Sciences (NDORMS) and it is not always possible to accommodate the preferences of incoming graduate students to work with a particular member of staff.
 Under exceptional circumstances a supervisor may come from other departments in the University.